msnliu/Scale-Models-and-Logical-Clocks/README.md

 Open a terminal window and navigate to the root directory of the cloned repository.
 Run the following command to start the simulation:

-> $ python logical_clock.py
+> $ python logical_clock.py 6 10

-The code will start three virtual machines on ports 2050, 3050, and 4050.
-Each virtual machine will communicate with the others using the Lamport algorithm to synchronize their logical clocks.
+The code will start three virtual machines on ports 3 random ports between 2000 to 20000.6,10 here means the upperbound for the clock rates and Code for internal events respectively.
+Using a value smaller then 6 implies a smaller range of tick_rates.
+Using a value smaller than 10 means a lower probability of internal events(thus more send message happening) Each virtual machine will communicate with the others using the Lamport algorithm to synchronize their logical clocks.

 # Implementation Details